runpod-free-credits/.github/profile/README.md

 ---

-## How Much Compute Can $10 Really Buy?
+## How Much Compute Can $10 Runpod Credit Really Buy?

-Since RunPod doesn't give a flat "$300 free" coupon to everyone, you might wonder if the minimum deposit ($10) is enough to test anything.
+Since Runpod doesn't give a flat "$300 free" coupon to everyone, you might wonder if the minimum deposit ($10) is enough to test anything.

 Here is what **$10** realistically buys you on RunPod:
 * **~20 Hours** of an **RTX 3090** (24GB VRAM) — *Enough to fine-tune a Llama-3-8B model.*